influxdata/docs-v2/content/influxdb/cloud-serverless/reference/client-libraries/flight/python-flight.md

 [Apache Arrow Python bindings](https://arrow.apache.org/docs/python/index.html) integrate with Python scripts and applications to query data stored in InfluxDB.

-The following examples show how to use the `pyarrow.flight` and `pandas` Python modules to query and format data stored in an {{% cloud-name %}} bucket:
+The following examples show how to use the `pyarrow.flight` and `pandas` Python modules to query and format data stored in an {{% product-name %}} bucket:

 {{% code-tabs-wrapper %}}
 {{% code-tabs %}}